20 YEARS Before

 EUS started back up in 1984 in Tennessee and continued to make pool heaters with

 literally NO CHANGES to those designs right up until the new owners decided to sell it.

 In 2003 - the Hayward pump company purchased EUS Inc. Initially they continued to use that blue coating, until 2008 when they adopted Heat Siphon's use of Titanium.
 To this day they still use the same cabinet designs developed by Heat Siphon's founders.

-In 2001 - Kopec Industries was started by one of our founders,
+In 2001 - Kopec Industries (now defunct) was started by one of our founders,

 John Kopec's son Butch.

 In 2008 they switched from cupronickel to titanium.